nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 * A matplotlib figure can have **plot, axis, title, legend, grid, ticks, tick labels, spines**
 * The figure below describes all the components of a matplotlib figure.
 * Please take your time to understand the nomenclatures used in matplotlib figure, since these terms will be used in matplotlib functions to control the appearance of a figure.
+* You can refer to this figure any time to recollect the terminology used in matplotlib functions

 ![anatomy of a matplotlib figure](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/anatomy_of_matplotlib_figure.PNG)